Quick Links

 At Blenheim Primary School, our pupils benefit from and enjoy a broad and balanced curriculum which promotes their spiritual, moral, cultural, emotional and physical development.
 Our Curriculum is our driver in learning and something we as a whole-school community are very passionate about.
 In addition to our school curriculum, we place a big emphasis on creating learning opportunities which children will remember forever.
 As part of the Education for the 21st Century Trust, we are very fortunate to have access to school minibuses, meaning that we are able to enjoy educational activities off-site regularly to further enhance pupils’ learning experiences.

-What subjects do you teach?
+What subjects do we teach?

 In 2014, the Department for Education launched a new Primary National Curriculum which set new aspirational age-related expectations for all pupils in each year group.
-Please click here to access our National Curriculum – Parent Guide which explains the curriculum and age-related expectations in greater detail.
+To discover more about our curriculum subjects, please visit our subject vision pages.

 ___________________________________________________________________